E-commerce

 Negotiated price or line-item discount

-Line-item or cart discounts, price locking
+Line or cart discounts, price locking

 Loyalty programs

-Custom item, while knowing the limits
+Custom item, with the limits in mind

 Product catalog